-Scoop some onto greens and drizzle with some olive oil and balsamic vinegar to make the Healthy Waldorf Chicken Salad into an actual salad, or make it into a lettuce wrap atop green leaf lettuce.
-Or you can just eat it out of the bowl…
+Scoop some onto greens and drizzle with some olive oil and balsamic vinegar to make the Healthy Waldorf Chicken Salad into an actual salad.
+Make it into a lettuce wrap atop green leaf lettuce.
+Or just eat it out of the bowl!

 My little ones gives it a thumbs-up.
 If they approve, I know it’s good!